 Do you love the look of layered borders on a classroom bulletin board but are stumped about how to get them just right?
 Did you try the “staple and tuck” method, only to end up with creases all over your beautiful borders?
-Today am thrilled to bring you a video AND photographic tutorial guiding you step-by-step through creating a beautifully layered border for your bulletin boards without having to pull your hair out in frustration.
-Are you ready?
-Let’s do it!
+Today am thrilled to bring you a video AND photographic tutorial guiding you step-by-step as I show you how to layer bulletin board borders throughout your classroom without pulling your hair out in frustration.

 To begin, you will want to measure all of your classroom bulletin boards ahead of time and pre-cut the desired colors of border to fit each edge.
 Be sure to add an extra 6″ or so onto each strip that you cut.
 You want to have the extra space for lining up your scallops.
 Once you are ready, lift one edge of the top layer and place a thin line of hot glue on top of the bottom border.
 Don’t do the whole border.
 You are just setting this up and the little bit of hot glue will hold your positioning.